Loading...

 Portion Control

-Reduce the serving size of brown rice and toor dal in your meals.
-Smaller portions can help in managing blood glucose levels better.
+Reduce the portion size of brown rice and toor dal in your meals.
+Smaller portions can lead to a lesser spike in glucose levels.

-Incorporate healthy fats such as avocados, nuts, or seeds in your meals.
-Fats slow down digestion and the absorption of carbohydrates, leading to a more gradual increase in blood sugar.
+Incorporate healthy fats such as avocados, nuts, or seeds into your meal.
+These can slow down the digestion process and reduce glucose spikes.

-Pair your meal with a protein source like grilled chicken, tofu, or eggs.
-Protein can help stabilize blood sugar levels and reduce spikes.
+Add a source of lean protein like chicken, tofu, or fish to your meal.
+Protein can help stabilize blood sugar levels.

 Take your time to eat and chew thoroughly.
-This can help your body to process food slowly and prevent rapid increases in blood sugar.
+Eating slowly can help in better digestion and reduce rapid glucose increases.

 Find Glucose response for your favourite foods